ashwin-pc/material-framework/README.md

 ## form.css
 ### Usage
-The useage of the form CSS styles has been kept very simple in-order to aide their ease of use.
+The usage of the form CSS styles has been kept very simple in-order to aide their ease of use.
 The form elements can be used normally without any class declarations, except in the form tag itself.

 ### Syntax
 ````